Points To Consider When Choosing Bamboo Flooring Products

 - What locking system is used and does it have end drop and lock?
-For Solid Bamboo flooring system the Valinge system is generally superior to the Unilin system.
+For Solid Bamboo flooring system, the Valinge system is generally superior to the Unilin system.
 Valinge also pioneered the drop and lock system for the ends of boards making it a truly glueless system.
 A full drop-lock system is a most important consideration as it removes the need to tap boards in on the ends and stops gaps forming over time as boards slip apart again.

 - Was the product moisture balanced in humidity controlled kilns to Australian conditions?
-Australia, and more particularly Northern NSW and QLD enjoy higher levels of humidity and higher average temperatures than the majority of manufacturers target markets (i.e. the US and Europe) and therefore we require that the bamboo boards be balanced to a higher moisture content than would be standard for the factory.
+Australia, and more particularly Northern NSW and QLD enjoy higher levels of humidity and higher average temperatures than the majority of manufacturers target markets (i.e. the US and Europe) and therefore we require that the bamboo boards be balanced to a higher moisture content than what would be standard for the factory.

 - What is the hardness of the boards on the Janka scale?
 The Janka Scale is the most common method used to determine the hardness of timber products.
 Bamboo needs to be at 14.0 on the Janka scale to be considered for any project.

 - Were the boards produced by hot press or cold press production methods?
-Hot press is the preferred method producing boards that are slightly harder and able to be more accurately moisture balanced.
+Hot press is the preferred method for producing boards that are slightly harder and able to be more accurately moisture balanced.
 They are also able, generally, to attain a lower level of formaldahydes and VoC’s.

-- Does the product have Forest Stewardship Council (FSC) Certification?
-The Forest Stewardship Council (FSC) is an international, membership based, non-profit organisation founded in 1993 by environmentalists, social interest groups, indigenous peoples’ organisations, responsible retailers and leader forest management companies to develop standards based on the ’10 Principles for Forest Stewardship’ by which responsible forest management can be measured.
+- Does the product have the Forest Stewardship Council (FSC) Certification?
+The Forest Stewardship Council (FSC) is an international, membership-based, non-profit organisation founded in 1993 by environmentalists, social interest groups, indigenous peoples’ organisations, responsible retailers and leader forest management companies to develop standards based on the ’10 Principles for Forest Stewardship’ by which responsible forest management can be measured.
 Membership is an important accreditation for any sustainable product such as bamboo.

 - What sort of backup is available from the manufacturer?
 If there is a problem will they actually honour their warranties?
 Do they have professional brochures, proper websites a substantial presence in the marketplace?